820th Base Defense Group: History

-Training and Exercises
+Training and exercises

-Airman 1st Class Matthew Garner has his Ranger tab pinned on by his father, Don Garner, and mentor, Staff Sgt.
-Seth Hunter, April 29, 2011. after completing the intense 61-day U.S. Army Ranger School at Ft.
-Benning, Ga.
-Airman Garner was the only Airman to make it through the course for this class and is one of fewer than 300 to make it since the school opened in the 1950s.
+Airman 1st Class Matthew Garner had his Ranger tab pinned on April 29, 2011, by his father, Don Garner, along with his mentor, Staff Sgt.
+Seth Hunter.

-The 820 BDG rotates each of its three Base Defense Squadrons through six-month periods: Reconstitution/Training, Certification/Stand-By, and Immediate Response Force (IRF) Alert.
-To do so, each squadron operates independently and every functional specialty within the BDS work, train, and deploy together for the duration of their time at the squadron.
-The 820 COS provides the enduring support, training, equipping, and program management to ensure the mobility readiness of the three Base Defense Squadrons.
+The 820 BDG rotates each of its three Base Defense Squadrons through six-month periods: Reconstitution/Training, Certification/Stand-By, and Immediate Response Force Alert.
+To do so, each squadron operates independently and every functional specialty within the squadron works, trains, and deploys together for the duration of their time at the squadron.
+The 820 COS provides support, training, equipment, and program management to ensure the mobility readiness of the three base defense squadrons.

 In the training phase, personnel maintain the individual requirements for both professional military development and functional training for their core Air Force specialty.
-This includes weapons qualifications on the various small arms and light weapons employed by the 820 BDG that are typically conducted at the Camp Blanding Joint Training Center in Florida over the course of a week and include ranges for M24, M110, M82A1, M249, M240, M2, Mk19, M320, AT4, M18 Claymore, and the M67 Fragmentation Grenade.
+This includes weapons qualifications on the various small arms and light weapons employed by the 820th that are typically conducted at the Camp Blanding Joint Training Center in Florida over the course of a week and include ranges for M24, M110, M82A1, M249, M240, M2, Mk19, M320, AT4, M18 Claymore, and the M67 Fragmentation Grenade.
 Other recurring small arms training for M4 and M9/M18 pistol is conducted at Moody AFB.

-Due to its unique mission, various joint schools are available to the Group's personnel that are not typically afforded other Air Force units and include: Ranger, Airborne, Jumpmaster, Pathfinder, Air Assault, Rappel Master, FRIES/SPIES Master, Close Precision Engagement Course (CPEC), Army Sniper, Special Reaction Team, Raven B and Puma sUAS Operator, Air Advisor, Jungle/Mountain/Arctic Warfare, and EMT.
-This training provides the initial joint skill qualifications needed to enable the 820 BDG's first-in, world-wide deployable mission and ensures integration and interoperability with the Joint Force.
+Due to its wide range of missions, various joint schools are available to the group's personnel that are not typically afforded other Air Force units and include: Ranger, Airborne, Jumpmaster, Pathfinder, Air Assault, Rappel Master, Fast Rope Insertion Extraction System/SPIES Master, Close Precision Engagement Course, Army Sniper, Special Reaction Team, Raven B and Puma sUAS Operator, Air Advisor, Jungle/Mountain/Arctic Warfare, and EMT.
+This training ensures integration and interoperability with the Joint Force.

-In the certification phase, a Base Defense Squadron will conduct a Mission Readiness Exercise (MRX) to validate the unit's readiness, collective training, and capability to execute its mission essential tasks.
-While these evaluations have historically focused on defense of a Forward Operating Base in a Global War on Terrorism setting, in 2019, the 820 BDG shifted the focus to defending distributed operations and adaptive basing, or Agile Combat Employment.
+In the certification phase, a base defense squadron will conduct a Mission Readiness Exercise to validate the unit's readiness, collective training, and capability to execute its mission essential tasks.
+While these evaluations have historically focused on defense of a Forward Operating Base in a Global War on Terrorism setting, in 2019, the 820th shifted the focus to defending distributed operations and adaptive basing, or Agile Combat Employment.

-Airmen from the 820th Security Forces Group recently participated in a joint Egyptian government and U.S. Central Command exercise held in Egypt.
-The Airmen participated in the airborne portion of the multi-faceted Bright Star ’07 exercise, which involved thousands of troops from 13 countries including France, Britain, Greece, Germany, Italy, the Netherlands, Jordan and Kuwait.